Secondary Education Building

-We have remodelled and extended Camden School for Girls‘ Sixth Form Building as part of a total of two building insertions that we have recently realised in the School’s campus.
+We have remodelled and extended Camden School for Girls’ Sixth Form Building as part of a total of two building extensions and alterations that we have recently realised in the school campus.

 For the Sixth Form Building, we have improved the spaces of the existing building and added a two storey extension to accommodate a new common area, a quiet study room and a new classroom.

-Attention has been given to the proportions of spaces, the positioning and size of the openings for achieving excellent daylight and views, to a good ventilation strategy and the provision of generous ceiling heights where possible.
+Attention has been given to the proportions of spaces, the positioning and size of the openings for achieving excellent daylight and views, a good ventilation strategy and the provision of generous ceiling heights where possible.
 Built-in seating areas have been incorporated internally and externally.

 The overall architectural language of the extension has a sympathetic relation to the existing while creating an airy quality of space with more light, views and transparency.

 To view AY Architects’ work for the Main Building, please visit this page